Online gambling jurisdictions

 These jurisdictions have demonstrated the best standards of regulation, player protection, and licensee auditing over a number of years.
 Players can play at casinos operating in these jurisdictions safe in the knowledge that they will be given a fair game and an independent arbiter should a dispute arise.

-One note of caution - in recent times we have noticed a couple of new casinos which claim to be licensed in one of these jurisdictions when in actual fact they are not.
+One note of caution - in recent times we have seen casinos that claim to be licensed in one of these jurisdictions when in actual fact they are not.
 If you are unsure please check with the licensing authority itself and do not rely on the claims of a dubious looking casino website featuring software you have never heard of before.
+Almost all licensing seals displayed on a casino website should be clickable and if clicked should load a page on the licensing authority's website displaying details of the casino's license.
+Non-clickable seals or seals that link internally or to any website other than the licensing authority should be viewed with skepticism.

 Second tier gambling jurisdictions